 A bankruptcy judge has approved the proposed sale of Blackjewel LLC’s Black Mountain and Lone Mountain assets.

-Meanwhile, the bankruptcy court in West Virginia continues working through the hundreds of motions and claims that are filed daily in the case.
+Meanwhile, the bankruptcy court in West Virginia will reconvene today to continue working through the hundreds of motions and claims that are filed daily in the case.

 Kopper Glo Mining LLC issued a press release Aug.
 6 announcing that it was the successful bidder for Blackjewel’s Black Mountain and Lone Mountain operations, which straddle the Virginia/Kentucky line near Appalachia and St. Charles.